CA-APM/ca-apm-epa-sso/README.md

-# EPAgent Plugins for CA SSO
+# EPAgent Plug-ins for CA SSO

 The EPAgent Plug-ins for CA SSO monitors SiteMinder processes.